Iris florentina: Description

-The flowers are often confused with Iris albicans (which also has white flowers).

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The deflexed, or drooping falls, are obovate, or cuneate (wedge) shaped.
 They are 7.6–9 cm long and 3.8 cm wide.
 There is some greenish-yellow veining on the haft, (section of the petal near the stem), and in the centre of the falls, there is a narrow fillet of white cilias (called a beard) with deep yellow tips, bright yellow, or orange yellow.
 The standards are erect, oboval, and narrower than the falls.
 The hafts of the standards, have a small white beard.

 It has style branches, that are toothed and 3.8 cm long, with a deltoid crests.

 It has an oblong shaped and pearl coloured stigma.

 After the iris has flowered, between July and August, it produces a fusiform (spindle shaped), trigonal, or oblong seed capsule.

 It is longer than the seed capsule of Iris germanica.
 The capsule is loculicidal (has chambers), with 3 cells, that hold dark brown, or brown seeds.
 The seeds are normally lined up like rolls of coins.